travelogues/travelogues.github.io/_pages/home.md

     btn_label: Read More
 ---

-# Welcome to the Travelogues project!
+# Welcome to the *Travelogues* project!

+Travelogues: Perceptions of the Other and the Orient in Modern Times.
+A Mixed-method Approach for the Analysis of Large-scale Travel Account Series.

 {% include feature_row type="center" %}